 Why Iran Tensions Unsettle Global Markets

-Every serious Iran escalation cycle begins with the same four pressure points: expanded sanctions regimes, Strait of Hormuz disruption risk, crude oil price spikes, and widening proxy conflicts across Yemen, Syria, and Lebanon.
-Each of these operates as a distinct transmission mechanism into your portfolio.
+Every serious Iran escalation cycle begins with the same four pressure points.
+Expanded sanctions regimes, Strait of Hormuz disruption risk, crude oil price spikes, and widening proxy conflicts across Yemen, Syria, and Lebanon.
+Each one operates as a distinct transmission mechanism into your portfolio.
 Sanctions compress the global oil supply curve almost immediately.

-Hormuz disruption threats, even when unrealised, inject a risk premium that oil futures markets price in within hours.
+Hormuz disruption threats, even when they never materialise, inject a risk premium that oil futures markets price in within hours.

 A 20% crude spike does not stay inside energy stocks.
 It travels into airline margins, consumer staples input costs, and central bank inflation expectations within weeks.
-The S&P 500 has historically dropped an average of 8% in the three months following oil price increases exceeding 30%, according to data tracked across five major supply shock events since 1990.
+Reuters data tracking five major supply shock events since 1990 shows the S&P 500 has dropped an average of 8% in the three months following oil price increases exceeding 30%.

 Your equity exposure, regardless of sector, carries embedded oil sensitivity that most standard risk models underweight.